mohamed-maad/mock-server-recruitment/README.md

 ### 6) Run tests:

 These don't need authentication.
-You can trigger them through curl or Postman, or from your program if you want.
+You can trigger them through curl or Insomnia, or from your program if you want.

 ```
 GET http://localhost:8080/test/1